 - Leaders receive a customised leadership competencies for succession planning (I.e., identifying potential employees for leadership positions)

-How to write 360-degree feedback questions?
+How to write 360 degree feedback questions?

 The following are some instances of open-ended questions:

-- What are this employee's strengths?
+- What are the employee's strengths?

 - How well does this co-worker manage their time and workload?